-The YMCA of Southwestern Ontario intends to opt into this agreement and we are going through an application process with our municipal partners, and will be awaiting their approval.
+The YMCA of Southwestern Ontario has enrolled in the Canada-Wide Early Learning and Child Care system with the city of Windsor.
 We have been communicating (Y website, email and WeemarkableTM) with all families since this announcement was made and will continue to provide information as it becomes available.